Sheyene Gerardi: Early life and family

-Entertainment
+Entertainment career

 Her career as a professional model began in conjunction with her medical education; prior to attending university she represented her school in mathematics and chemistry competitions.
 Gerardi studied medicine at the Universidad Central de Venezuela.
-She worked as a model part time and participated in the Miss Venezuela Pageant.
-During her time at the university, a TV producer discovered Gerardi, and she garnered a starring role on a popular soap opera series that was broadcast internationally.
-Gerardi is known for her work in more than 30 countries, including Russia, Germany, Peru, Ecuador, Colombia, and Puerto Rico.
-Given her influence on the culture, a non-profit charity foundation in Barlovento, Venezuela — the Sheyene School — is named after her.
+She worked as a model part time and participated in the Miss Venezuela pageant.
+During her time at the university, a TV producer discovered Gerardi, and she won a starring role on a popular soap opera series that was broadcast internationally.
+Gerardi has worked in more than 30 countries, including Russia, Germany, Peru, Ecuador, Colombia, and Puerto Rico.
+A non-profit charity foundation in Barlovento, Venezuela, the Sheyene School, is named after her.